The Different Types of Bingo Game

 A variation of 75 ball bingo is called Swedish Bingo.
 It's played in the same way as 75 ball, but players can win by being the first to cover one line, two lines, three lines, four lines and a full house - or coverall as it's sometimes known.

 As well as the traditional games there's also 30 Ball Bingo, often known as speedy bingo as the games are very quick.
-You can also play 80 Ball Bingo and even 50 Ball Bingo - which is available exclusively over at Tombola.
+Other variations include 80 Ball Bingo, Pulse at Tombola, Coconut Island at Gala and 52 Ball card themed games at sites like Wink and Moon.

 More winners mean happier players and so some bingo games offer players the chance to win on 1TG and 2TG games.
 That's short for one to go and two to go and refers to the number of calls a player has left to get full house.
 If someone calls a bingo those players stuck on 1TG and 2TG are awarded a small prize.
 Another way the online game has been jazzed up is through Team Bingo - and indeed there's even variations on this too.